hybee234/tech-blog/README.md

 ## Description

-Huber's Tech Blog is an forums that allows users to post their ideas and share views on toch topics.
+Huber's Tech Blog is an forums that allows users to post their ideas and share views on tech topics.

 High level features of the forum are: